EcoExtreML/infra/create_workspace.md

-# Create the workspace on SURF research cloud (SRC) for STEMMUS-SCOPE
+# Configure the workspace on SURF research cloud (SRC) for STEMMUS-SCOPE

-In this guide, you will learn how to create the workspace/environment on SURF research cloud for managing the resource and running the STEMMUS-SCOPE model in the [notebook](https://github.com/EcoExtreML/STEMMUS_SCOPE_Processing/blob/main/docs/notebooks/run_model_in_notebook.ipynb).
+In this guide, you will learn how to configure the workspace/environment on SURF research cloud for managing the resource and running the STEMMUS-SCOPE model in the [notebook](https://github.com/EcoExtreML/STEMMUS_SCOPE_Processing/blob/main/docs/notebooks/run_model_in_notebook.ipynb).

 This guide assumes you already have access to SRC as the administrator of EcoExtreML project group.